 Their application process is quite straightforward: you simply submit your freelancer CV on their website.
 Movemeon’s in-house experts then review it, validate your membership and give you access to all the roles available on their website.

 Movemeon’s job search engine is restricted to members being screened during the registration process itself.
 Recruiters are connected to professionals in their field without any additional screening process.
 Movemeon’s members come from top universities worldwide and often have over a decade of work experience.
-The website has already amassed a network of over 50,000 highly-qualified freelancers.
+The website has already amassed a network of over 60,000 highly-qualified freelancers.

 Additionally, employers can post jobs for free and only need to pay when they hire someone.
-According to Movemeon, this saves companies upto 50% when compared to traditional recruiting methods and 75% more than hiring a consultancy.
+According to Movemeon, this saves companies up to 50% when compared to traditional recruiting methods and 75% more than hiring a consultancy.

 While compared to other freelancing websites, Movemeon might offer a smaller pool of jobs and freelancers, but it succeeds in connecting the best professionals with jobs that suit their background and experience.